nikolinnav/wpf-wildlife-tracker/README.md

 - WPF (Windows Presentation Foundation)

 ## Project purpose
-This started as a school assignment, but it turned into a decent showcase of desktop development and OOP design.
+This started as a C# course assignment, but it turned into a decent showcase of desktop development and OOP design.

 ## How to Run
 Requirements: Windows OS, Visual Studio (2022)